webiny/webiny-js/packages/feature-flags/README.md

 > **NOTE**
 >
-> Behind the scenes, it's the [Webiny CLI](https://www.webiny.com/docs/core-development-concepts/basics/webiny-cli) that enables the propagation of the `featureFlags` object into the actual application.
-As mentioned, the `featureFlags` object is propagated to both backend and frontend application code.
+> Behind the scenes, it's the [Webiny CLI](https://www.webiny.com/docs/core-development-concepts/basics/webiny-cli) that enables the propagation of the `featureFlags` object into the actual applications.
+As mentioned, the `featureFlags` object can be accessed within both backend and frontend application code.

 ## Examples